veeeelme/YTLoader/README.md

 1. Try to update pytube by type this command: python3 -m pip install --upgrade pytube| or |python -m pip install --upgrade pytube

-2. Maybe your path is unveiled.
+2. Maybe your path is unvailed.

 3. If you have this error; get_throttling_function_name: could not find match for multiple, visit cipher.py in pytube`s directory and find function_patterns variable.
 Change